sjpierce/SSACHR/README.md

     that occurred before versus after that date.
 See 2020-04-08 email.
   - Summarize CHRs before vs after perpetrator’s earliest SAK date in addition to overall.
 See 2020-04-08 email.
+  - Update dfsummary() to eliminate warning message when used with a data frame that does not contain an IID variable.